awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

    1. Choose **Rooms** and the name of the room where you just assigned the Cisco TelePresence endpoint\.

+   1. Choose the gateway group to control your Cisco endpoint\.

    1. Choose **Discover devices** to have the endpoint available in your room\.

    1. Test the integration by saying “Alexa, start my meeting,” and say the meeting ID and PIN for your meeting when prompted\.